gobridge/about-us/README.md

 ### Important Event Documents
 These are documents you will need when you are ready to publish your events online.

-Please use this [policy](http://policies.golangbridge.org) document when providing attendies information about the standards and resolution procedures for your event.
+Please use this [policy](http://policies.golangbridge.org) document when providing attendees information about the standards and resolution procedures for your event.
 Make a copy and fill in the specifics about your organizers and contact information.
 This document includes a link to our [Code of Conduct](http://coc.golangbridge.org).

-Review these [scholarship guidelines](https://github.com/gobridge/about-us/blob/master/scholarship_guidelines.md) before offering any kind of scholorship.
-Then use this [scholarship application](https://github.com/gobridge/about-us/blob/master/scholarship_app.md) when accepting scholorship applicants for your event.
+Review these [scholarship guidelines](https://github.com/gobridge/about-us/blob/master/scholarship_guidelines.md) before offering any kind of scholarship.
+Then use this [scholarship application](https://github.com/gobridge/about-us/blob/master/scholarship_app.md) when accepting scholarship applicants for your event.
 There are a lot of things to consider and we have listed many of them.
-A lot of this imformation is also perfect to document on your event site.
+A lot of this information is also perfect to document on your event site.

 ### Become a Sponsor
 Most GoBridge workshops need some level of support.
 This can range from offering a space, paying for food or even travel expenses for trainers.
 If you or your company is interested in helping, please send us an [email](mailto:support@golangbridge.org).